Darth-koder007/bluff-card-game/status.md

 ## Current Issues

-- **Gameplay:**
-    - The "Play Card" button only plays the first card in the hand.
-    - No UI for selecting multiple cards to play.
-    - No UI for declaring the rank of the played cards.
-    - No UI for calling a bluff or passing.
-    - The game does not have an end condition.
 - **Authentication:**
     - Users are currently identified by their socket ID, and a new user is created for each new connection.
 There is no proper user authentication.
-- **UI:**
-    - The UI is very basic and needs to be improved.